Our group

 - Evaluating a novel solid dose vaccine formulation technology for delivery of PRRSV vaccines.

-4. Development of a Nipah virus vaccine to eliminate porcine reservoirs and safeguard human health.
 We are working with colleagues and partners to develop a prototype Nipah virus vaccine for pigs.
 We are evaluating a range of recombinant vaccine candidates, based on protein subunits as well as viral and mRNA vectors.
 We are also exploring the potential for live attenuated PRRSV and pseudorabies virus to act as vaccine vectors for Nipah and thus provide a bivalent vaccine.

 Our impact